Full of delightfully warm spices, these slice and bake windmill cookies are made the easy way, without a mold or stamp. And they’re nut-free!

 These windmill cookies were always included!
 Sweet and warmly spiced with cinnamon, nutmeg, cloves, and allspice, they are perfect with a cup of tea or coffee.
 They have just the right amount of buttery crunchiness.

 Even though windmill cookies are traditionally made just before St. Nicholas Day (December 6) in the Netherlands, I enjoy them all year round!
 In fact, I served them at our annual Harvest Party this year.
-I think they’re perfect with spiced hot cider, don’t you?
+I think they’re perfect with a mug of steaming spiced cider, don’t you?
+Or maybe even better, with an apple cider mule or an apple cider mocktail!

-You may know these windmill cookies by a different name: Speculaas (Dutch), Speculoos (Flemish or Belgian), St. Nicholas cookies, or even the brand names Steenstra’s or Voortman’s.
+You may know these windmill cookies by a different name: Speculaas (Dutch), Speculoos (Flemish or Belgian), St. Nicholas cookies, or even the brand names Steenstra’s, Voortman’s, or Archway.
 Windmill cookies are traditionally made with a mold or stamp that presses a fancy image of a windmill, or Dutch boy or girl, or St. Nicholas into the cookie dough.
-They also usually include sliced almonds.
+They often include sliced almonds.

-- As I mentioned above, add a 1/2 cup of sliced almonds.
+- As I mentioned above, add a half cup of sliced almonds.
 You could even press the almonds into the tops of the sliced cookies before they’re baked for a decorative effect.

 - Sprinkle sanding sugar on the tops of the cookies before baking, or roll the sides of the dough logs with sugar before you cut them.